Breakthrough/PySceneDetect/docs/cli.rst

   Default: ``3``

-.. option:: -m N, --frame-margin N
+.. option:: -m DURATION, --frame-margin DURATION

-  Number of frames to ignore at beginning/end of scenes when saving images.
-Controls temporal padding on scene boundaries.
+  Padding around the beginning/end of each scene used when selecting which frames to extract.
+DURATION can be specified in frames (-m 1), in seconds with `s` suffix (-m 0.1s), or timecode (-m 00:00:00.100).

-  Default: ``3``
+  Default: ``1``

 .. option:: -s S, --scale S